sanisaha/SmartFeet-Backend-Server/README.md

 4. _Create a `appsettings.json` file in `Ecommerce.Infrastructure` folder_:

--add the connection string and jwt credentials-
+_add the connection string and jwt credentials_

 ```
 {